 1. Do an Indoor Scavenger Hunt

 A scavenger hunt is the perfect way to keep the kids busy and entertained indoors.
-Either make your own list of items to find around the house or turn to Etsy to purchase a cute and easy printable like the one linked below.
+Either make your own list of items to find around the house or turn to Etsy to purchase a cute and easy printable like this one.

 2. Host an Indoor Olympics

-Gear up for next year’s Olympic games—they’re taking place in Paris in summer 2024!—by hosting your own indoor version at home.
+Gear up for this summer’s Olympic games by hosting your own indoor version at home.
 If you have little gymnasts in your family, inspire them to channel their inner Simone Biles during a fun floor routine or create a DIY balance beam.

 Grab some of your kids’ favorite board games from the basement or hall closet and get playing.
 Winner of the first game gets to choose the next game everyone plays, and so on.